How the Psychological Contract Fuels Workplace Engagement

 Measuring the psychological contract can be accomplished through various tools and techniques, including employee surveys, focus groups, and performance reviews.
 These assessments provide valuable insights into employee perceptions and the effectiveness of the psychological contract.

-In addition, you can assess the overall health and effectiveness of psychological contracts can through specific metrics, such as:
+In addition, you can assess the overall health and effectiveness of psychological contracts through specific metrics, such as:

 -